Configuration¶

 Changing an environment's config is easy.
 Simply pass a new dictionary to the MjxPlaygroundConfig class using the config_overrides parameter.

-For example, if we wanted to slow down the control rate and use the JAX backend explicitly, we'd do the following:
+For example, if we wanted to slow down the control rate, we'd do the following:

 | Python | |